fsprojects/FSharp.TypeProviders.SDK/README.md

    * If the TPDTC **doesn't** depend on .NET Framework, then target the TPDTC to `netstandard2.0`

    Beware that your TPDTC might have a **false** dependency induced by including a copy of the TPRTC source code into the TPDTC (which is generally a good technique).
 It is likely such a dependency can be removed by selectively stubbing out runtime code using a `IS_DESIGNTIME` define.
 The TPDTC only needs access to an "API" that has the same logical shape as the TPRTC in order to generate code and types.
-That "API" is then translated to match the targret references assemblies in an actual compilation.
+That "API" is then translated to match the target references assemblies in an actual compilation.

 7. Modify your project to copy the design-time DLLs into the right place, e.g. see [this example](https://github.com/dsyme/FSharp.TypeProviders.SDK/blob/36b9f59c8f25d93adc11851affbcf71fcf671ef1/examples/BasicProvider/BasicProvider.fsproj#L16)